Looked After Reviews

 Wherever possible, continuity of IRO for the child will be maintained.
 However in exceptional circumstances the allocated IRO cannot attend the meeting and it is very important for the child that the review meeting is not delayed, the meeting will be chaired/attended by a substitute IRO.

-As soon as a child becomes Looked After, the child's social worker must notify the linked Independent Reviewing Officer by telephone and/or email.
+As soon as a child becomes Looked After, the child's social worker must notify the Team Manager for the Independent Reviewing Officers by telephone and/or email.

 At the end of each review the IRO will set the date, time and venue of the next review, taking account of what is convenient for review participants.

-Review dates cannot be rearranged unless there are exceptional circumstances and then only if the rearranged meeting can take place within statutory timescales, in which case the new date should be agreed by the social worker with the IRO and the social worker will inform the other participants.
+Review dates cannot be rearranged unless there are exceptional circumstances and then only if the rearranged meeting can take place within 20 working days, in which case the new date should be agreed by the social worker with the IRO and the social worker will inform the other participants.

 In the event of a key participant being ill or unable to attend the review, the meeting will go ahead but the IRO may decide that the review be adjourned to a new date when all participants can attend - see Section 8, Independent Reviewing Officer's Responsibilities.